revelotech/flutter_formx/README.md

 ## Expanding the library

-Feel free to expand the library and make it compatible with other state management solutions like Riverpod, Provider, GetX, etc. When doing that, keep in mind you'll need to implement both `formx.dart` and `formx_state.dart` and still use `formx_field.dart` in your implementation.
+Feel free to expand the library and make it compatible with other state management solutions.
+When doing that, keep in mind you'll need to implement both `formx.dart` and `formx_state.dart` and still use `formx_field.dart` in your implementation.
 Also, know you can count on us to help you with that!
 Just open an issue or PR and we'll be happy to help.

 ## Testing